This may be an edge case, but I spent enough time (a couple of days) spinning on this that I thought it warranted a signpost on the Internet.

 Login failed for user ‘NT AUTHORITY\ANONYMOUS LOGON’

-If we had chosen to use SQL Server authentication in our conenction string, and passed in a username and password for a SQL Server login that had permissions to the database, things would have worked out perfectly.
+If you had chosen to use SQL Server authentication in your conenction string, and passed in a username and password for a SQL Server login that had permissions to the database, things would have worked out perfectly.
 I know this because that’s what I had been doing in my own application.
 I started running into the “Login failed…” error message once I switched to Integrated Security.

 For some reason “Integrated Security=True” that throws Entity Framework for a loop.
 It accesses the database used in the